-Study of examination, evaluation and intervention strategies for patients/clients with integumentary problems; includes principles of prevention, diagnosis prognosis, and outcomes; addresses management of wounds and investigates relationship between pharmacological management and physical therapy interventions.
+Study of examination, evaluation and intervention strategies for patients/clients with integumentary and/or vascular problems; includes principles of prevention, diagnosis prognosis, and outcomes; addresses management of wounds and investigates relationship between pharmacological management and physical therapy interventions.
 Includes development of skills in physical agents and electrotherapeutic modalities.
 (2 lecture, 3 lab)